Brightify/Lipstick/README.md

 ## Introduction

 Lipstick is small library which aim to improve usage of UIKit (UIColor, CGRect ...).
-Consists mostly from convenience inits , helper methods and so on.
-Main motivation behind this library is protocol `Stylable` which allows to easily apply styles to `UIView` (See Usage/Stylable).
+It consists mostly of convenience inits, helper methods etc. Main motivation behind this library is the protocol `Stylable` which allows easy style application to `UIView` (See Usage/Stylable).

 ## Changelog